 - CSE 587 can only be used to take an undergraduate course.
 The syllabus of the undergraduate course must specify additional work that graduate students must do in order to pass the course.
 Graduate students taking an undergraduate course under the CSE 587 number must be graded separately from the undergraduate students. - A student may not use CSE 587 to take an undergraduate course when he or she has previously taken an equivalent undergraduate course (at Stony Brook or elsewhere). - When CSE 587 is taken to satisfy a proficiency requirement (see Section 4.2.1), it can count towards the 31 credits needed for the M.S. degree.
 However, a maximum of 4 credits of CSE 587 can be used in this way and the student must get a grade of B or better in each course.
-(CSE 587 is not counted towards the Ph.D. course requirements.) - If a student uses CSE 587 to take an undergraduate course to satisfy an M.S. proficiency requirement and receives a grade of C, C+, or B-, the course will still satisfy the proficiency requirement, but will not count towards the required 31 credits.
-The grade of C- is not sufficient for proficiency purposes. - CSE 587 can be used to take an undergraduate course that is not a proficiency requirement.
+(CSE 587 is not counted towards the Ph.D. course requirements.) - If a student uses CSE 587 to take an undergraduate course to satisfy an M.S. proficiency requirement and receives a grade of C, C+, or B-, the course will still satisfy the proficiency requirement, but will not count towards the required 31 credits for graduation.
+The grade of C- is not sufficient even for proficiency purposes. - CSE 587 can be used to take an undergraduate course that is not a proficiency requirement.
 This is allowed to enable a student to expand his or her knowledge in a non-proficiency area.
-However, such a course will not count towards the credits required for graduation.
-(Credits for this course are counted, however, towards maintaining the full-time status.) - A student should register for 2 credits of CSE 587 when taking a 3 or 4 credit undergraduate course.
+However, such a course will not count towards the 31 credits required for graduation.
+(Credits for this course are counted, however, towards maintaining the full-time status.) - Note that a student should register for only 2 credits in CSE 587, even though the corresponding undergraduate course is 3 or 4 credits.
 The 2 credits registered for CSE 587 are counted towards maintaining full-time status as normal graduate credits.